 3.3.6.5 Message Cycle

 All SIF messages follow the same model.
 The sender posts a message and receives a SIF_Ack back as a response.
 The posting of the message by the sender and the receipt of the SIF_Ack from the receiver constitutes one complete cycle.
-Agents and ZISes can function as senders or receivers, depending on the type of message.
+Agents and ZISs can function as senders or receivers, depending on the type of message.
 The message process is identical, regardless of the type of message being sent.

 If for any reason a sender inadvertently resends a message with a given SIF_MsgId and the receiver detects this, the receiver may return a SIF_Status code indicating that it already has the message.
 This SIF_Status code is considered a success; the receiver simply discards the duplicate message and continues handling of the original message.